mhagstrand/slate/source/includes/_changelog_2013.md

 Today, we're pleased to announce the addition of [Redirects][5] to the Stores API.

 Redirects are mappings that trigger an `HTTP 301` response with a location header pointing from an incoming 'virtual' URL to an actual URL on a storefront.
-They're extremely useful in situations where you're migrating an existing website to Bigcommerce and want to transition old page URLs seamlessly while preserving SEO rankings.
+They're extremely useful in situations where you're migrating an existing website to BigCommerce and want to transition old page URLs seamlessly while preserving SEO rankings.

-The redirects resource exposes very similar functionality to that of the Bigcommerce Control Panel.
-The forward destination of a redirect can be generated automatically based on a pre-defined resource in Bigcommerce (linking to a product, category or brand) or it can be any manually defined URL path.
+The redirects resource exposes very similar functionality to that of the BigCommerce control panel.
+The forward destination of a redirect can be generated automatically based on a pre-defined resource in BigCommerce (linking to a product, category or brand) or it can be any manually defined URL path.

 Read the [reference documentation][5] and take it for a spin!